jufabeck2202/devops/linux/README.md

 - File ownership is changed by typing chown owner filename.
 - File group ownership is changed by typing chgrp group filename.
 ### Root Account
-Use `su` to launch a new shell using a root user

 Execute previous command with sudo using `!! sudo`

 ## Environment Variable
 Show value